saravanan12153/jquery-basics-ninja-to-cat/README.md

-# jquery-basics-ninja-to-cat
+# Ninja to Cat - A jQuery Demo Site
-A version of Coding Dojo's ninja-to-cat site built for the jQuery series
+A version of Coding Dojo's ninja-to-cat site built for the series on jQuery in the Coding Dojo learning platfrom